-- The Title IX Coordinator is responsible for the implementation and oversight of all compliance elements in the voluntary resolution agreement. - However, recognize that while there may be similarities, each regional office will have unique priorities for compliance.
+- The Title IX Coordinator is responsible for the implementation and oversight of all compliance elements in the voluntary resolution agreement. - It's always a good idea to review recent voluntary resolution agreements sent to other institutions. - However, recognize that while there may be similarities, each regional office will have unique priorities for compliance.